dkorobtsov/automation-arsenal/README.md

 * [JMockit](https://github.com/jmockit/jmockit1) - Library for creating test mocks.
 Not so famous as Mockito, but definitely just as good.
 Just a matter of taste which one to choose.
 * [Hoverfly Java](https://github.com/SpectoLabs/hoverfly-java) - Java bindings for [Hoverfly](https://hoverfly.io/) - proxy for http services simulation.
 Flexible DSL.
 * [Mockito](https://github.com/mockito/mockito) - Most popular Mocking framework for Java
 * [MockWebServer](https://github.com/square/okhttp/tree/master/mockwebserver) - OkHttp client own library for mocking web server responses.
 * [OkReplay](https://github.com/airbnb/okreplay) - Yet another approach to testing web services.
 Just record you app network traffic, then replay it in tests.
 No longer need to worry about 3rd services downtime.
 NB.
 Intended for using with OkHTTP client.
 * [Spark](https://github.com/perwendel/spark) - Simple Web Framework.
 Why it's here?
 Sometimes it's easier and faster to create Web Server then to mock it :)
 * [RESTMock](https://github.com/andrzejchm/RESTMock) - HTTP server for Android instrumentation tests.
 Works on top of MockWebServer, pairs really well with Hamcrest matchers.
 * [Wiremock](https://github.com/tomakehurst/wiremock) - Yet another tool for mocking HTTP services.

 ### Reflection
 * [Reflections](https://github.com/ronmamo/reflections) - Java runtime metadata analysis.

 ### Reactive
 * [RxJava](https://github.com/ReactiveX/RxJava) - Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
 Since it's practically a standard in modern Android applications, good no know how to use it.
-Read "Building a Reactive Mindset" blog [post](https://upday.github.io/blog/reactive_mindset_burgers/) for comprehensive explanation.
+Read "Building a Reactive Mindset" [blog post](https://upday.github.io/blog/reactive_mindset_burgers/) for comprehensive explanation.
 * [Awaitility](https://github.com/awaitility/awaitility) - Small Java DSL for testing asynchronous operations.

 ### Reporting
 * [Allure 2](https://github.com/allure-framework/allure2) Test reports.
 Good looking, flexible and easy to use.
 Easily integrates with most of the  popular testing frameworks.
 Lots of plugins.
-Looking forward to see third version.
+Looking forward to see a third version.
 Any bets it will be released at all?
 * [Allure Java](https://github.com/allure-framework/allure-java) Collection of small libraries (most of them contains just a single class) to integrate Allure with popular Java frameworks.
-* [Report Portal](https://github.com/reportportal/reportportal) Great solution for aggregating all your tests runs related data into single highly customizable dashboard.
+* [Report Portal](https://github.com/reportportal/reportportal) Great solution for aggregating all your tests run results into single highly customizable dashboard.
 Provides good insight on how automated testing projects are doing under the hood.
 Requires stand alone server, installs as a group of dockerized microservices.

 ### REST
 * [REST-assured](https://github.com/rest-assured/rest-assured) - Most popular library for REST services testing.
 Personally however, I prefer Retrofit / OkHttp / Moshi / AssertJ combination.
 But should admit that both approaches have pros and cons.